 ENVIRONMENTAL EDUCATION PROGRAMS

-Center for Wildlife’s exciting team of live, non-releasable wildlife “ambassadors” trained for presentation to audiences and our Environmental Educators offer a unique opportunity to bring lessons to life and see local wildlife up close and personal.
+Our exciting team educators and non-releasable wildlife “ambassadors” offer a unique opportunity to bring ecological lessons to life while experiencing wildlife up close and personal.

-Center for Wildlife educational programs can be conducted at your school, library, organization, at Center for Wildlife or virtually!
+Center for Wildlife programs can take place at your school, library, organization, at the Center for Wildlife campus or virtually!

 New England Natives